ParrishLab/ysa-signal/README.md

 ### Compilation errors

-- Make sure you have a C++ compiler installed (gcc/clang on Linux/macOS, MSVC on Windows)
+- Make sure you have a C++ compiler installed (gcc/clang on macOS, MSVC on Windows)
 - Check that Python development headers are installed
 - Try updating pybind11: `pip install --upgrade pybind11`